Skip to Content

 The full recipe with measurements is in the recipe card below.

 Step 1: Warm the olive oil in a saute pan over medium heat.
-Add the grated carrots and salt.
+Add grated carrots and kosher salt.
 Saute until they become tender, for 8-10 minutes.

 Carrots shredded in a food processor.

-Step 2: Meanwhile, whisk the strained yogurt and minced garlic in a serving bowl.
+Step 2: Meanwhile, combine the strained yogurt and garlic in a serving bowl.

 Yogurt mixed with garlic in a small bowl with a spoon in it.